ABQ-ALM/42-Abu-Dhabi/README.md

-# Greetings to anyone who is reading this, I hope you are having a wonderful, if not here are all my projects for 42 to feast your eye on, it has the optimized way of solving plus the neccesary explaination for the code.
+# Greetings to anyone reading this!

+I hope you're having a wonderful day.
+If not, here’s something to lift your spirits — a collection of all my 42 projects for you to feast your eyes on.

+Each one includes an optimized solution, along with clear explanations to help you understand behin what it functions.
+Enjoy!

-# keep swimming ;)
+Keep swimming ;)